 While the causes of their nervousness were unique, each of them had developed the identical coping strategy—they all over-prepared.
 Each of them set out to nail down what they planned to say before the presentation began.
 Everyone scripted, most rehearsed, one found himself trapped in analysis paralysis as he struggled to make sense of marketing data.

-As we’ve written in these articles, Practice Makes Perfect… Or Not and What We Wish Everyone Knew About Presentation Anxiety, this type of preparation, often purported to be the best way to reduce nervousness, doesn’t work in the business setting.
+As we’ve written in these articles, What We Wish Everyone Knew About Presentation Anxietyand Should You Practice or Rehearse for Your Next Business Presentation?, this type of preparation, often purported to be the best way to reduce nervousness, doesn’t work in the business setting.
 What happens, as I saw with each of these presenters, was that they cut themselves off from their listeners.
 By relying on scripting and detailed notes, their presentations became monologues delivered by uncomfortable actors.

 Along with their nervousness and tendency to over-prepare in reaction to it, this group shared another characteristic.
 When they were being videoed, they were completely unaware of themselves.
 I don’t mean this in a bad way.
 It wasn’t that they were unaware of bad habits.
 On the contrary, they were unaware of how good they were.
 After each person was videoed for the first time, their response to the question, “How did that feel?” was some version of, “That was terrible.”